MicrosoftDocs/microsoft-salescopilot-docs/articles/api-sample-def.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

+You can use the certified connector action based on [Contoso Hub - Connectors](/connectors/contosohub/) to check out the extensibility points available in Microsoft 365 Copilot for Sales.

+To try the certified connector action, follow the instructions in [Manage extensions for Copilot for Sales](/microsoft-copilot-studio/manage-copilot-for-sales) and enable the Contoso Hub connector action for Copilot for Sales.

-Refer to the following guidelines when you create the OpenAPI definition for the connector and its actions:
+You can edit the sample connector and action to get started quickly.
+Refer to the following guidelines when you edit the create the connector or its actions:

 - The sample connector contains placeholders for the API paths.
 You can replace these placeholders with the actual API paths.
 - HTTP methods should match the ones that are specified in the sample OpenAPI definition.